 - In a big pot melt butter or ghee, add the onions and garlic, fry them briefly, then add meat and after 1 minute the soup greenery, all on high heat until the pores of the meat are closed.

-- Powder flour over it; add the tomato puree, and red wine plus the beef broth.
+- Powder flour over it; add tomato puree, and red wine plus the beef broth.
+Add bay leave.

 - Peel potatoes and cut them in small cubes; red pepper as well.

-- Add potatoes, pepper, and bay leave 15 minutes before the soup is done.
+- Add potatoes and red pepper 20 minutes before the soup is done.

-- Add spices; if the soup is too thick add more broth; if the soup is too thin add more tomato puree;
+- Spice to taste.
+If the soup seems to be too thick add more broth; if the soup is too thin add more tomato puree.

 Serve with baguette bread.